-All original members Jay Semko, Bryan Potvin, Merl Bryck and Don Schmid reunited in December 1999 to assemble a greatest hits package for Virgin Records.
-That meeting saw the release of a collection of old favourites and buried treasures, entitled “Hits and Assorted Secrets”.
-It also led to a hugely successful Canadian tour in early 2000, some of which was recorded and resulted in The Northern Pikes “Live 2000”, an album’s worth of tunes recorded at various shows in Ontario and Quebec.
+All original members Jay Semko, Bryan Potvin, Merl Bryck & Don Schmid reunited in December 1999 to assemble a greatest hits package for Virgin Records.
+That meeting saw the release of the Virgin LP Hits and Assorted Secrets, a collection of old favourites & buried treasures.

+The greatest hits package also led to a hugely successful Canadian tour in early 2000, some of which was recorded & resulted in the bands LP Live 2000.
+This was the first independent release since 1985 recorded at various shows in Ontario and Quebec.

-This in turn led to the decision to record a new studio album in Toronto during the fall of 2000.
+This successful reformation led to the decision to record The Pikes 7th LP in Toronto during the fall of 2000.

-“Truest Inspiration” was released in 2001, The Pikes first studio album in 8 years.
-The song “Beautiful Music” from that album became a hit in Japan and The Pikes embarked on a short but intensive tour in the land of the rising sun in late June 2003, including a Canada Day concert at the Canadian Embassy in Tokyo.
+Truest Inspiration was released in 2001, The Pikes first studio album in 8 years, recorded & mixed by James Paul at The Rogue Music Lab in Toronto & produced by David Baxter.
+The song Beautiful Music from that album became a hit in Japan & The Pikes embarked on a short but intensive tour in the land of the rising sun in late June 2003, including a Canada Day concert at the Canadian Embassy in Tokyo.

 On September 30, 2012 The Northern Pikes were inducted into the Western Canadian Music Hall of Fame in Regina, Saskatchewan as the highlight of the 2012 Western Canadian Music Awards.
-Longtime friend (and fellow Hall of Fame member) John Donnelly introduced Jay Semko, Bryan Potvin, Merl Bryck & Don Schmid, and the group performed at the induction ceremony, much to the delight of the audience.
-A statement from the Pikes about their induction into the Hall of Fame: “This is a great honour and we have our fans to thank for this.
-So we want to extend the deepest gratitude to each and every one of you who ever bought a Pikes record or a concert ticket and supported us on this amazing journey over the years.
+Longtime friend & fellow Hall of Fame member John Donnelly from The Queen City Kids introduced Jay Semko, Bryan Potvin, Merl Bryck & Don Schmid.
+The Pikes performed 3 songs at the induction ceremony, much to the delight of the audience.

+“This is a great honour & we have our fans to thank for this.
+We want to extend the deepest gratitude to each & every one of you who ever bought a Pikes record or a concert ticket & supported us on this amazing journey over the years.
 This is very much your award as well.”